A. J. Smitherman

 *A. J. Smitherman was born on this date in 1883.
 He was a Black newspaper administrator and businessman.

-As a young man, Smitherman joined his father in working in the coal mine in Lehigh, Oklahoma.
-The work was both difficult and dangerous and his mother did not want him to follow in his father’s footsteps and insisted he gets an education.
+As a young man, Smitherman joined his father in the coal mine in Lehigh, Oklahoma.
+The work was difficult and dangerous, and his mother did not want him to follow in his father’s footsteps and insisted he get an education.
 Smitherman was accepted into Kansas University, which began accepting Black students as early as 1876.
-Smitherman went on to study at Northwestern University, LaSalle University’s extension in Chicago, and then went on to receive his law degree at LaSalle’s main campus in Boston.
+Smitherman studied at Northwestern University, LaSalle University’s extension in Chicago, and then received his law degree at LaSalle’s main campus in Boston.

 He returned to Oklahoma in 1908 to work as a legal clerk for William H. Twine, an attorney who owned a small weekly newspaper called the Muskogee Cimeter.
-For three years, Smitherman would work as both a law clerk and a journalist.
+For three years, Smitherman worked as a law clerk and a journalist.
 During this time, the Black newspaper industry was a tiny grassroots movement.

-Staff at these newspapers were often no more than one or two people and newspaper publishers had to rely almost exclusively on subscriptions to maintain their businesses.
-In 1911, he started his own newspaper, the Muskogee Star, and in 1913 he moved to Tulsa and launched the Daily Tulsa Star.
+Staff at these newspapers were often no more than one or two people, and newspaper publishers had to rely almost exclusively on subscriptions to maintain their businesses.
+In 1911, he started his newspaper, the Muskogee Star, and in 1913, he moved to Tulsa and launched the Daily Tulsa Star.
 Smitherman edited and published the paper at his plant until June 1, 1921, when the Tulsa Race Riot took place.

-In its un-redeemed aftermath, each day brought a fresh liability in Tulsa, and by 1925 Smitherman and his family relocated to Buffalo, N.Y., where once again he embarked on a newspaper journey, establishing in 1932 the Buffalo/Empire Star.
-In this capacity, he continued his work as a Black political leader, his journalistic integrity remained unimpeachable.
+In its un-redeemed aftermath, each day brought a fresh liability in Tulsa.
+By 1925, Smitherman and his family relocated to Buffalo, N.Y., where he embarked on a newspaper journey again, establishing 1932 the Buffalo/Empire Star.
+He continued his work as a Black political leader in this capacity, and his journalistic integrity remained unimpeachable.

-For the next four decades with the unwavering conviction that was a consistent part of his demeanor, Smitherman provided a platform for his people, a place where they knew they could lift their voices against the evils of the day, A. J. Smitherman died in Buffalo in 1961.
+For the next four decades, with an unwavering conviction consistent with his demeanor, Smitherman provided a platform for his people where they could raise their voices against the evils of the day.
+A. J. Smitherman died in Buffalo in 1961.